crowdsecurity/cs-cloudflare-bouncer/README.md

 1. Go to each of the "domain dashboard".
 2. In the bottom left corner you would see the domain's `zone_id` and the owner account's `id`

-**Note:** If the zone is subscribed to a paid Cloudflare plan then it can be configured to support multiple types of remediations.
+**Note:** If the zone is subscribed to a paid Cloudflare plan then it can be configured to support multiple types of actionss.
 For free plan zones only one remdiation is supported.
-The first remdiation is applied as default remediation.
+The first remdiation is applied as default actions.

 # How it works